mayakraft/math-for-artists/02/index.md

 - the screen-size in Carbon atoms
 - energy consumption (watts) in terms of coal burned
 - energy consumption (watts) in terms of horsepower
-- the length of a sound wave - the average pitch for your own voice
+- the physical length of a sound wave - use the frequency of your speaking voice

 ### Celius and Fahrenheit